dotnet/docs-maui/docs/migration/native-projects.md

 ---
-title: "Update Xamarin.Android, Xamarin.iOS, and Xamarin.Mac projects to .NET"
+title: "Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac projects to .NET"
-description: "Learn how to manually update Xamarin native project files to .NET." ms.date: 1/31/2023
+description: "Learn how to manually upgrade Xamarin native project files to .NET." ms.date: 02/15/2023
 ---

-# Update Xamarin.Android, Xamarin.iOS, and Xamarin.Mac projects to .NET
+# Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac projects to .NET

-To update your Xamarin native projects to .NET, you must:
+To upgrade your Xamarin native projects to .NET, you must:

 > [!div class="checklist"]
 >